Helping Your Students Afford Scranton

 - All students are encouraged to fill out the FAFSA form to apply for need-based aid.
 That is the only required form.

-- Of the first-year aid applicants who were enrolled for the fall 2021 semester, 99% were offered funding from University scholarships and/or need-based grants.
-The average freshman aid package, not including parent and private loans, was $42,000.
+- Of the first-year aid applicants who were enrolled for the Fall 2025 semester, 99% were offered funding from University scholarships and/or need-based grants.
+The average freshman aid package, including federal student loans, was $41,000.

 - Potential applicants may obtain an estimate of both merit scholarship and need-based grant assistance by completing The University of Scranton's Net Price Calculator.